Improving Lives Worldwide

 Big Data (21st-Century Analytics)

 A revolution is taking place in the sciences and engineering.
 It centers on massive computing power that enables researchers to analyze previously incomprehensible volumes of data to probe areas as complex as the brain, climate change, galaxy formation, and consumer choice.
 This breakthrough, as noted in The New York Times, "is giving scientists tools as important to current research as the microscope and telescope were to earlier scientists."
 Support for the University's data science initiative—including the creation of the Institute for Data Science, the construction of a state-of-the-art building to house it, and up to 20 new faculty in diverse areas—will put Rochester at the forefront of this burgeoning field.

 Simon Business School Centers of Excellence

-The William E. Simon Graduate School of Business Administration—with its analytical, economics-based approach to management education—is advancing the role of free markets and entrepreneurship in creating strong global economies.
+The Simon Business School—with its analytical, economics-based approach to management education—is advancing the role of free markets and entrepreneurship in creating strong global economies.
 The Campaign will strengthen Centers of Excellence, including the Center for the Study of Finance, with its state-of-the-art Capital Markets Laboratory; the Center for Information Intensive Services, which integrates research, coursework, and practical perspectives; the world's leading Center for the Study of Pricing; and a new Center of Professional Development, which will pioneer new methodologies for honing students' management communication skills.